rajayeswanth/code_evaluator/README.md

 ## The Problem

 Our university has around 1600 students taking the introductory computer science course each semester.
 With 9 instructors, 17 GTAs, 40 TAs, and 1 program coordinator, maintaining consistency in grading was becoming a nightmare.
-Each grader had their own interpretation of the rubrics, leading to inconsistent feedback and scores for the same quality of work.
+Each grader had their interpretation of the rubrics, leading to inconsistent feedback and scores for the same quality of work.
 Students were getting frustrated, and we were spending way too much time on grading.

 ## The Solution

-I thought about using Large Language Models (LLMs) to provide consistent, rubric-based grading while saving us significant time.
+I considered using Large Language Models (LLMs) to provide consistent, rubric-based grading, which would save us significant time.
 The idea was simple: instead of having multiple people grade the same type of assignment differently, we could use AI to follow strict rubrics and provide standardized feedback.

 ## Initial Architecture